DS-100/textbook/_sources/additional_resources.md

 - A good resource for data wrangling can be found in [_Principles of Data Wrangling: Practical Techniques for Data Preparation_](https://www.oreilly.com/library/view/principles-of-data/9781491938911/) by Rattenbury, Hellerstein, Heer, Kandel, and Carreras.

-- For how to handle missing data, see [_Statistical Analysis with Missing Data_](https://www.wiley.com/en-us/Statistical+Analysis+with+Missing+Data,+3rd+Edition-p-9780470526798) by Little and Rubin.
+- For how to handle missing data, see Chapter 8 in Lohr and [_Statistical Analysis with Missing Data_](https://www.wiley.com/en-us/Statistical+Analysis+with+Missing+Data,+3rd+Edition-p-9780470526798) by Little and Rubin.

-- The original text by Tukey, [_Exploratory Data Analysis_](https://archive.org/details/exploratorydataa00tuke_0), offers an introduction to the topic.
+- The original text by Tukey, [_Exploratory Data Analysis_](https://archive.org/details/exploratorydataa00tuke_0), offers an excellent introduction to the topic.

 - The smooth density curve is covered in detail in [_Density Estimation for Statistics and Data Analysis_](https://www.routledge.com/Density-Estimation-for-Statistics-and-Data-Analysis/Silverman/p/book/9780412246203) by Silverman.